-Severe Harassment Ever Experienced, 2020-2022: Marginalized Groups versus Non-marginalized Which, if any, of the following have ever happened to you, personally, online?

-Marginalized includes respondents who are female, Jewish, Muslim, LGBTQ+, Non-white (Black or African American, Hispanic or Latino/a, Asian American, Native American, Middle Eastern), or disabled Online Harassment versus Severe Harassment Ever Experienced: Marginalized Groups Which, if any, of the following have happened to you, personally, online?
+Severe Harassment Ever Experienced, 2020-2022: Marginalized Groups vs. Non-Marginalized Groups Which, if any, of the following have ever happened to you, personally, online?
+Marginalized includes respondents who are female, Jewish, Muslim, LGBTQ+, non-white (Black or African American, Hispanic or Latino/a, Asian American, Native American, Middle Eastern), or disabled Online Harassment vs. Severe Harassment Ever Experienced: Marginalized Groups Which, if any, of the following have happened to you, personally, online?